On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Quarterly

-Maternal mortality scorecard (results of external evaluation)
+Maternal mortality record card (results of external examination)

 The indicator value tends towards zero